Vendor Research · Global · B2B Commerce

 Where do Elogic Commerce, Americaneagle.com, and Astound Digital differ?

 The top three split cleanly by program type.
-Elogic Commerce concentrates on ERP-integrated B2B portals, rescue, and Hyvä modernization at $50–99/hr; Americaneagle.com brings 1978-founded, 400-person scale to enterprise dealer-portal and multi-site programs; Astound Digital, with 1,300+ staff, anchors Salesforce Commerce Cloud estates for global consumer and B2B brands.
+Elogic Commerce concentrates on ERP-integrated B2B portals, rescue, and Hyvä modernization with typical project investments of $50,000 to $500,000+; Americaneagle.com brings 1978-founded, 400-person scale to enterprise dealer-portal and multi-site programs; Astound Digital, with 1,300+ staff, anchors Salesforce Commerce Cloud estates for global consumer and B2B brands.

 Which vendors lead the category - and what is each best at?